NotSo-SlimShady/CameraClicker/README.md

 It does exactly what it says.

-Just click the .exe from the release and run it.
+Just extract the fioe from the release, click the .exe and run it.

 Kill it with task manager.

+No, this is not a super polished program.